2022 Saanich shootout

 On June 28, 2022, a shootout occurred between two gunmen and responding police officers following a robbery of a Bank of Montreal branch in Saanich, British Columbia, Canada.
 Both gunmen, later identified as twin brothers Mathew and Isaac Auchterlonie, were killed by police, while six officers were injured, three of them severely.

 Following an investigation by the Royal Canadian Mounted Police, it was alleged that the robbery had been staged as a means of drawing police officers into an armed confrontation.
-The Auchterlonie brothers had been motived by anti-police sentiment and an opposition to government firearms legislation.
+The Auchterlonie brothers had been motived by anti-police sentiment and inspired by the North Hollywood shootout.
 The bank was selected at random by the brothers after they abandoned a larger attack planned for 2023.

 Events

 Police responded to reports of armed suspects at a Bank of Montreal branch in Saanich at around 11:00 a.m.
 At the time of the robbery, approximately 22 people were inside the bank, most of them employees.

 A witness described hearing an explosion before the robbery started.
-She also described the perpetrators as remaining calm throughout the robbery, wearing balaclavas and all-black clothing with armored vests, and being armed with what appeared to be assault rifles.
-The rifles were later confirmed to be semi-automatic SKS rifles.
+She also described the perpetrators as remaining calm throughout the robbery, wearing balaclavas and all-black clothing with armored vests, and being armed with an SKS rifle each, both with extended magazines.

 The gunmen proceeded to move bank employees and customers into the back vault area.
 After acquiring cash from the bank manager, the gunmen remained inside the bank.
 They were observed to have been pacing back-and-forth between areas of the bank while inspecting the parking lot from the vestibule window.

 Officers belonging to the Greater Victoria Emergency Response Team (GVERT), an integrated police unit designed to respond to high-risk incidents, were nearby on an unrelated call and moved to respond to the robbery.
 Members of the Saanich Police Department and the GVERT both arrived on scene.

 After spending 16 minutes inside the bank, the gunmen proceeded to exit the bank into the parking lot.
 As they left the vestibule, one of the gunmen observed an approaching unmarked GVERT van and raised his rifle.
 An officer inside of the van deployed a flashbang explosive as the van passed by the gunmen.

 A shootout ensued between the gunmen and officers located inside of the van.
 Nearby officers in the parking lot also returned fire.
 Both perpetrators were killed and six police officers were injured in the gunfire.

 Witnesses reported hearing 15–50 gunshots.
 The road was later closed off, and nearby homes and businesses were evacuated due to a possible explosive found in a vehicle belonging to the robbers.
 At around 1:30 p.m., a shelter-in-place order was issued; it was lifted at around 6:00.
 Police later confirmed that 4 additional firearms, 3500 rounds of ammunition, and more than 30 improvised explosive devices were located inside the vehicle.
 They also investigated the possibility of a third suspect involved in the shootout, but it was later determined that there were only two suspects.